konstantinlindner/konstantin.bio/README.md

 # konstantin.bio

-This is the repository for my personal "link in bio", also referred to as "link tree" - page.
+This is the repository for my personal "link in bio" page (sometimes referred to as "link tree").

+This was coded in less than a day to learn React and Chakra UI.

 ## Stack